TharisSolutionsLtd/ember-1.9.1-template-compiler-visual-studio/README.md

  <Exec Command="" />
 </Target>
  ```
 The command needs to be the .exe file that was mentioned above and the argument to be passed into that .exe file should be the root of the Ember application, the same one that is encapsulated by the project file you are updating.
-You can use a combination of the following to point to the .exe:
+The argument is after the location of the .exe file with a space inbetween them.
+You can use a combination of the following to point to the .exe which are with reference to the project file you are updating:

 1. $(SolutionDir)
 2. $(ProjectDir)